ravi6/MTS/robot/README.md

 to oscillate but seem to monotonically increase in a stright line from first sequence to the last sequence.
 This to me does not make sense.

+### 18th July 2019
+* Well now I have more explorations beta low value upt 0.0001 was explore.
+Also, beta variation shape with S shaped curve with varying degrees of slope was also considered.
+In addition noted that sampling from pdf is not as trivial as I first imagined.
+Looks like when you have discrete probability distribution, one needs to generate cumulative table and then use a random number from 0 to 1 to select the sequence from the pdf.
+Anyway three different schemes just RANDOM, QMAX and SAMPLE (proper one) were explored.

+* For some combination I was getting high peaks with just one pushing close 0.98 but now I can't reproduce it.
+Perhaps that was with fewer iteration count (800).
+Need to re-examine.
+Overall the picture is still confusing.
+But what is encouraging is all sequences in the pdf tables produce expected high score after max iterations.